How a single mom can stay home with her children

 I would appreciate any bits of knowledge and wisdom readers have to share.

 I too am a single mom with three boys who has managed to stay home for the nearly four years I have been separated/divorced.
 It does help to have adequate child support for one thing.
 I have also done childcare.
 Currently I do part time childcare and I also have a Mary Kay business on the side.
-(Readers review at Selling Mary Kay Cosmetics) I make a decent living and this summer I have made it a priority to spend a lot of time with my children.
+(See readers' reviews of Selling Mary Kay Cosmetics) I make a decent living and this summer I have made it a priority to spend a lot of time with my children.
 It is actually working.
 If you enjoy children and don't mind your house being used by a bunch of kids, childcare isn't too bad.
 Not everyone enjoys it, but if you can get out with the kids instead of being stuck inside all day, give it a try.

 As for my Mary Kay business, I am not bothered by having to have quotas met or a pushy director or anything like that.
 I meet a lot of people, help women look more beautiful, and make some extra money every month.